regex_syntax::hir

 1. Construction of an HIR expression must use the constructor methods on this Hir type instead of building the HirKind values directly.
 This permits construction to enforce invariants like “concatenations always consist of two or more sub-expressions.”

 2. Every HIR expression contains attributes that are defined inductively, and can be computed cheaply during the construction process.
-For example, one such attribute is whether the expression must match at the beginning of the text.
+For example, one such attribute is whether the expression must match at the beginning of the haystack.

 Also, an Hir’s fmt::Display implementation prints an HIR as a regular expression pattern string, and uses constant stack space and heap space proportional to the size of the Hir.
+The regex it prints is guaranteed to be semantically equivalent to the original concrete syntax, but it may look very different.
+(And potentially not practically readable by a human.)

 Implementations§